Man found dead in a Minnesota freezer was hiding from police: investigators

-BIWABIK, Minn.
+BIWABIK, Minnesota.
 (AP) — A man found dead in a freezer in Minnesota last month was hiding from police, investigators said in a preliminary report.

 The body of 34-year-old Brandon Lee Buschman of Babbitt, Minnesota, was found in a chest freezer in the basement of an unoccupied home in the town of Biwabik on June 26.